Best Things To Do in Glenwood Springs

 - Yampah Vapor Caves.
 Located right in Glenwood Springs is the only natural vapor caves in North America.
-For roughly $17 you can relax in the quiet splendor of the natural vapor caves which is a perfect way to warm up after a day playing in the snow.
-Full spa services are also available onsite to really throttle down into the relaxation experience.
+You can relax in the quiet splendor of the natural vapor caves, which is a perfect way to warm up after a day playing in the snow.
+Full spa services are also available onsite to throttle down into the relaxation experience.

 Things to do in Glenwood Springs in the Spring

 - Natural Hot Spring Pools.
 Located directly in Glenwood Springs are two commercial hot spring pools.
-For adults and couples consider Iron Mountain Hot Springs for more of a spa-type experience that is complete with 16 different soaking pools.
+For adults and couples, consider Iron Mountain Hot Springs for more of a spa-type experience, complete with 16 different soaking pools.
 Adult beverages are also available.
 Glenwood Hot Springs Resort is packed with history and is touted as the largest natural hot springs pool in the world.
 Families can enjoy a diving board, splash zone, and the new Shoshone Chutes water slide.

 - Glenwood Springs offers some of the best fly fishing around.
 While you can certainly fish year-round in the area, we find that some of the best fishing is during the “shoulder seasons.”
-Whether you are looking for a guided float on the river or beta on walk-in access for shore or wade fishing, our friends at Roaring Fork Angles can get you kitted out.
+Whether you are looking for a guided float on the river or beta on walk-in access for shore or wade fishing, our friends at Hookers fly shop can get you kitted out.

 - Visit the Sopris Alpaca Farm with the kiddos.
 If you’re looking for something super kid-friendly, we suggest paying a visit to the local alpaca farm in Silt, CO.
 Silt is just 30 min west of Glenwood Springs on I-70.